 This invoice is now 16 days overdue and is becoming really problematic for us.
-Please could you let us know about when payment will be made as a matter of urgency.
+Please could you let us know when payment will be made as a matter of urgency?

-Too lazy and want someone else to send that reminder email instead?
+Too lazy and want someone else to send that reminder email instead, like email reminder services?
 You’re lucky!
-Because with Sender you can set up this reminder sequence to be 100% automated.
+Because with Sender, you can set up this reminder sequence to be 100% automated.
 You don’t have to budge when you’re waiting for the money your client owes you to arrive.

 Our email sequence builder is as simple as it is powerful.
 Here’s what it looks like from the inside.

 Subject Line: Leave Request for July

 I recently sent you a leave request for the week of 1st July to 7th July 2021.
 I’m hoping to book a holiday with my family.
 Please can you confirm whether my leave request has been granted?

 Once I have your approval, I’ll be able to book the holiday.
 If you would like to discuss my request, please let me know as soon as possible.